What's Expected of Us

-”What's Expected of Us” is a science fiction short story by American writer Ted Chiang, initially published on 6 July 2005 by Nature.
+"What's Expected of Us" is a science fiction short story by American writer Ted Chiang, initially published on 6 July 2005 by Nature.
 The story was also included in the 2006 anthology Year's Best SF 11 and in the 2019 collection Exhalation: Stories.

 Plot summary

 A small device, the Predictor, looks like a remote control.
-It consists of a button and a green display.
-When you press the button, the screen flashes.
-However, it flashes a second before you click on the button—in fact sending a signal from the future.
+It consists of a button and a big green LED.
+When you press the button, the light flashes.
+However, it flashes a second before you click on the button — by receiving a signal a second from the future.
 Millions of these devices have been sold.
-The Predictors create a dystopic world by providing evidence that free will is actually a myth—the future is predetermined and fixed.
+The Predictors create a dystopic world by providing evidence that free will is actually a myth — the future is predetermined and fixed.
 As a result, people become lethargic and just stop eating entirely.